gamma032steam/gojs-functional-react-basic/README.md

 # gojs-functional-react-basic

-***gojs-functional-react-basic*** is a robust GoJS example and template built in functional react.
+***gojs-functional-react-basic*** is a robust GoJS example and template built with functional React.
 It:

 * is built around the simplicity of hooks;
 * swaps `immer` for `use-immer`;